Lantern Light

 of their children’s overall education.

-Andrea Lowry received her education degree from Sterling College and is also a
+Instructor Andrea Lowry received her education degree from Sterling College and is also a

 recent graduate of Circe Institute’s Latin Tirocinium, a three-year Latin apprenticeship.
 Recent